USING BODYWORK TO MANAGE PAIN AND INJURIES

-Massage can have a huge impact on the recovery and prevention process!
-The most beneficial part of massage for recovery from an injury or decreasing pain is the process of flushing out "old" fluid from the affected and surrounding areas.
+Massage and Bodywork can have a huge impact on the recovery and prevention process!
+The most beneficial part of bodywork for recovery from an injury or decreasing pain is the process of flushing out "old" fluid from the affected and surrounding areas.
 By decreasing swelling and filtering new fluid to the area we are able to assist and speed up the healing process.

 CONDITIONS WE OFTEN WORK WITH

 Pain does not discriminate between gender or age and affects a very large percentage of our population.
 Pain, especially chronic pain, is now happening to so many people that it almost seems to be a normal part of life.

 The sensation of pain is important to our survival in many ways.
 However, it is not normal to be in chronic pain and it is not a normal part of the aging process either.
 As we increase in age we do not have to increase in pain.
 Read below to see how massage and bodywork can actually help to reduce chronic pain!

 How Can Massage Help?

 One of the biggest impacts that massage has on the body is the ability to increase healthy blood flow into areas that need it most.
 This helps to break up scar tissue and increase mobility to the area which improves overall wellness.
 Studies have shown that many cases of chronic pain come from the dysfunction of soft tissue (muscles and other cool stuff) that can be addressed or corrected.
 There have also been cases in which massage or bodywork has actually prevented the need for surgery!